Atomik Yaniro Power Review

-This board has fantastic ergonomics and its wider than average design helps reduce strain on most people's shoulders and elbows.
-The only other models that could offer as shoulder friendly design were the Trango Rock Prodigy (which is a two-part design that allows you to decide the right width for your body), the Metolius 3D Simulator and the wider-than-average So iLL Iron Palm.
+This board has fantastic ergonomics, and its slightly wider design helps reduce strain on most people's shoulders and elbows.
+The only other models that could offer as shoulder-friendly of a design were the Trango Rock Prodigy (which is a two-part design that allows you to decide the right width for your body), the Metolius 3D Simulator, and the wider-than-average So iLL Iron Palm.

 Ease of Mounting

-The plethora of holds and some of the review's best ergonomics do come at a cost and that is size.
+The plethora of holds and great ergonomics come at a cost — size.
 This thing is big.
 At 29" x 8.75", this is the biggest board in our review.
-It isn't way bigger than some of the other larger boards out there and most of that size comes in length rather than height but this thing won't fit above most doorways with below-average ceiling height (7ft).
+It isn't way bigger than some of the other larger boards out there, and most of that size comes in length rather than height, but this thing won't fit above most doorways with below-average ceiling height (7ft).
 It will fit above many doorways with an average ceiling height (8 ft).

-As it's so big and made with Polyester Resin, it is HEAVY and while that makes it more of a pain during the actual mounting process, once up weight plays little to no roll.
+As it's so big and made with Polyester Resin, it is heavy.
+While that makes it more of a pain to mount, once it's up, weight plays little to no role.
 This model mounts with only six screws which is less than average for boards of this size.
 Atomik makes that work because each of the six included screws is 2.5", long so they pack plenty of strength.